sametcn99/personal-website-blazor/README.md

 - Learn and explore what can be built with Blazor
 - Apply modern web development techniques within the C# and .NET ecosystem

-> **Note:** The original Next.js version is kept private as the repository contains sensitive data that needs to remain confidential.

 ## Technologies

 - **Framework:** Blazor Server (.NET 9.0)